When a wee 11-year-old Drew Barrymore goes down to the woods one day…

 My schoolgirl self didn’t know this particular tale.
 Interestingly, Hollywood did, and this short story had been given a TV Movie makeover in the early 70s in The Screaming Woman (1972).
 But with a major plot twist in the storyline.
 Here the Drew Barrymore leading character, Heather is replaced with a woman recovering from mental health problems.
 It starred Olivia De Havilland and Joseph Cotten.

 He sat at his typewriter typing the show’s title, Jessica Fletcher (Murder She Wrote (1984-96) style.
-With this scene weirdly reminded me of The Shining (1980) so I half expected Mrs Bradbury to appear and tell him to clean up his clutter.
+This scene weirdly reminded me of The Shining (1980) so I half expected Mrs Bradbury to appear and tell him to clean up his clutter.
 Bradbury then to go on a

 Nicholson Torrance inspired rant saying “Can’t you see I’m goddamn working”.
 But maybe he saved that vignette for the episode with Shelley Duvall.
 Kathy Bates didn’t appear with a hammer to hobble him either.
 Just before you ask.